Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 I'itoi Onions

-Time to harvest: Harvest greens as needed; harvest bulbs when desired size.
+- Harvest greens as needed; harvest bulbs when the desired size.

-Good to know: I’itoi onions thrive in the Sonoran Desert’s difficult growing conditions.
+- I’itoi onions thrive in the Sonoran Desert’s difficult growing conditions.
 One bulb becomes 8 or 10 bulbs, which in turn become more bulbs.
-You will be amazed how quickly these bulbs multiply.
+You will be amazed at how quickly these bulbs multiply.

 Kale